featured image

 An open Traeger grill

-When using the traeger, you won’t find it to be a smoke filled grill, but the soaked wood chips do a good job of creating some constant smoke.
+However, when using the Traeger, you won’t find it to be a smoke-filled grill, but the soaked wood chips create some constant smoke.

 Indirect heat produces enough smoke to cook delicious hot dogs at lower temperatures with just enough smoke.

-Most Traeger grills even come with a super smoke option which will blast the food with steam.
+Most Traeger grills even have a super smoke feature to blast the food with steam.

 Related Articles: